-Nearly 70 percent of people age 65 or older

-will require long-term care at some point, according to the U.S. Census Bureau.
+Nearly 70 percent of people age 65 or older will require long-term care at some point, according to the U.S. Department of Health and Human Services.

 If you are age 65 or older and meet financial and medical criteria, you may be eligible.
-Most Life Care communities offer a range of accommodations and care. including independent living, assisted living, Alzheimer's and dementia care and rehabilitation and skilled nursing.
+Most Life Care communities offer a range of accommodations and care, including independent living, assisted living, Alzheimer's and dementia care and rehabilitation and skilled nursing.